Roman and Prehistoric Sunderland

 Though it closed as a station in 1967 it is a testimony to Hudson’s wealth and ambition.
 Originally the station was the terminus for a line from the north, but the railway was extended across the river in 1879 by a new railway bridge alongside the Wearmouth Bridge.
 The line linked Monkwearmouth to a new station in the centre of Sunderland across the river to the south.

 Monkwearmouth’s most obvious landmark today is Sunderland FC’s Stadium of Light.
 It was built in 1997 on the site of the Monkwearmouth Colliery on the banks of the River Wear.
 The colliery, sunk in the 1820s had been one of the most important in the region from the very beginning right up until its closure in 1993.
 When it closed, the Monkwearmouth mine was the last remaining colliery in the Durham coalfield, a coalfield that had been worked for at least 800 years.

-It is apt that the Stadium of Light regularly attracts crowds in the region of 48,000, many of whom come not just from Sunderland but from the many corners of the former Durham coalfield and beyond, including significant support from parts of Tyneside like South Shields and Jarrow.
-The stadium is named from the miners who emerged into the light from the deep Sunderland mine on which the stadium stands, carrying their miners’ lamps
+It is apt that the Stadium of Light can attract crowds of 48,000, many of whom come not just from Sunderland but from the many corners of the former Durham coalfield and beyond, including significant support from parts of Tyneside like South Shields and Jarrow.
+The stadium is named from the miners who emerged into the light from the deep Sunderland mine on which the stadium stands, carrying their miners’ lamps.

 Perhaps coincidentally, there are two other ways in which the stadium’s name seems appropriate.
 Firstly, Monkwearmouth was, as we have noted, a centre of light and learning in the days when Dark Age Europe was emerging into the light.
 Secondly, the year 1879 in which the Sunderland Football Club was formed was the year in which the American Thomas Edison reputedly invented the light bulb.
 However, it was only the year before, that a Sunderland man, Joseph Swan first brought this kind of light to the world.